muhammadyunuss/ta-pesantren-web/README.md

 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

-You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).